willfryatt/cyclistic-analysis/README.md

 ### Total Rides by Day
 ![total_rides_day](https://github.com/user-attachments/assets/c869cb2b-1bf8-44fa-b51e-6ac4a63bef40)
-* Members take more rides than casuals.
+* Members take more rides than casual riders.
 * Members take more rides Monday-Friday, peaking on Wednesday, while casual riders take the most rides Friday-Sunday, peaking on Saturday.
 This appears to reinforce the idea that the primary use of our service for members is work/commute related, while casuals main focus seems to be on weekend use.

 ### Total Rides by Month